 Having a handicap placard means a whole new world can be opened up to you – one where you don’t have to spend all of your energy walking across a parking lot to get to your doctor’s office or go to a restaurant.
 With more convenience and accessibility, a handicap placard can ensure that you’re using your valuable stamina on more important tasks during your busy day.
 Chances are you’re not going to want to let your permit lapse anytime soon.
-So, are disabled parking permits automatically renewed?
+You’ve probably found yourself wondering whether disabled parking permits automatically renewed.
 This can be a tricky question – read on for more information!

 Are disabled parking permits valid for life?